jbxchung/expense-tracker-service/README.md

 The expense-tracker-service is the backend application that provides the APIs for expense-tracker-ui.

+TODO
-2025.11.16 TODO - enforce plugin module structure
+ * 2025.11.16 - enforce plugin module structure
+ * 2025.11.18 - consider logging framework